Inner Header Media

-At eight months old, babies are entering a fascinating stage of development where their curiosity is rapidly expanding, and they begin exploring their environment with more intention.
-Simple household objects, such as a cardboard box, can become powerful tools for both entertainment and education.
+At eight months old, babies are entering a highly active stage of development where curiosity turns into purposeful exploration.
+Everyday household objects, especially something as simple as a cardboard box, can become powerful tools for learning, movement, and discovery.

 Understanding Infant Development at Eight Months